 Back to home page

-We have not been able to put together an advance programme of meetings this winter, but it is likely that meetings will be held at least monthly.
-Further details of meetings will be posted here and sent to everyone on the e-mail group at least a week beforehand, but changes and cancellations may be notified at very short notice.
-Please contact the meetings coordinator (John Norton) if you want to come to a meeting or be added to the group mailing list.
-Suggestions for venues for future meetings are very welcome – or offers of help to lead meetings!
+Regrettably I have not been able to put together an advance programme of meetings this winter, but as before, meetings will be arranged 2-3 weeks in advance and details sent to members of the group via e-mail.
+Due to the unpredictability of the weather, some meetings may be cancelled at short notice by e-mail.
+Please contact me (John Norton) if you want to come to a meeting or be added to the group mailing list.

 All meetings start at 10.30 a.m. unless otherwise stated and most take place on Sundays.
 Wellington boots (as well as rainproofs, food, drink, etc.) are advisable for most meetings but stout walking boots may be preferable for those on dry or hilly ground.